MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign-negative-keyword-list-association.md

 > For add and delete, you must specify either the *Parent Id* or *Campaign*.

 ### <a name="status"></a>Status
 Represents the association status between the campaign and the negative keyword list.
-If the negative keyword list is not associated with the campaign, this field's value is *Active*, and otherwise the value is *Deleted*.
+If the negative keyword list is not associated with the campaign, this field's value is *Active*.
+To delete the criterion, set the status to *Deleted*.

-**Add:** Read-only
+**Add:** Read-only.
+The status will always be set to *Active* when you add criterions.
+If you upload another value e.g., *Foo* the result file will contain the same value although the criterion is active.
 **Delete:** Required.
 The Status must be set to *Deleted*.